3. Compile and Test Tudat Libraries¶

 - If you do not plan on using the estimation (variational equations propagation, observation models, acceleration partials etc.), you can switch

 - Step 5: Build the libraries

-- Now all that remains to be done is to build the libraries.
-To do this, simply click on the “hammer” build icon at the bottom-left of your screen (or use the menu
+To compile all the libraries, simply click on the ‘hammer’ build icon in the bottom-left corner of your screen (or use the menu

 Buildat the top and select